bquast/bquast.github.io/_posts/2015-05-31-handcoded-lm.md

 ##       1.084        2.230
 {% endhighlight %}

-To hand code this, we need to add a vector of ones (1s).
+To hand code this, we need to add a vector of ones (`1`s).
-Note that the single `1` that we are binding to the vector `X` will be repeated until it is the same lenght.
+Note that the single `1` that we are binding to the vector `X` will be repeated until it is the same length.

 {% highlight r %}
 XI <- cbind(x, 1) # create a new object XI (I for Intercept)
-head(XI) # inspect the first 10 rows
+head(XI) # inspect the first few rows
 {% endhighlight %}